-Existing Terms typically require recipients to proportionally spend match funds concurrently or in advance of CEC funds.
-But this timing does not always work, especially if the CEC funds are used for expensive equipment early in the project.
+Existing Terms typically require recipients to proportionally spend match funds concurrently or in advance of grant funds.
+But this timing does not always work, especially if the grant funds are used for expensive equipment early in the project.

-These Terms allow a CAM, in writing and with Supervisor approval, to authorize a Recipient to spend CEC funds in advance of Match Funds pursuant to Match Fund Spending Plan.
-The Plan must estimate how Match Funds and CEC funds will be spent over each quarter and briefly explain why it is not practical to spend Match Funds concurrent with CEC Funds.
-While These Terms allow additional flexibility, the Recipient agrees to spend the agreed match funds as soon as practicable during the Agreement in order to resume proportionality between CEC funds and Match funds spent.
+These Terms allow a CAM, in writing and with Supervisor approval, to authorize a Recipient to spend grant funds in advance of Match Funds pursuant to Match Fund Spending Plan.
+The Plan must estimate how Match Funds and grant funds will be spent over each quarter and briefly explain why it is not practical to spend Match Funds concurrent with grant funds.
+While These Terms allow additional flexibility, the Recipient agrees to spend the agreed match funds as soon as practicable during the Agreement in order to resume proportionality between grant funds and Match funds spent.